KARNATISAITHARUN/documentation/policies/custom-policy.md

 #### Default ShiftLeft Inspect Policy Templates

 There are two default Policy templates available, which you use as the basis for creating a new custom Policy: `default` and `no-dictionary`.
-The `default` template creates a Policy that imports all standard definitions as used by ShiftLeft and the sensitive-data dictionary.
+The `default` template creates a Policy that imports all standard definitions as used by ShiftLeft, including the generic dictionary of sensitive-data variables.

-The `no-dictionary` template imports default definitions, as declared by ShiftLeft, except for the sensitive-data dictionary.
+The `no-dictionary` template  excludes these standard definitions.

 ### Creating a New Policy File